jodok/garageopener/README.md

-# Garage Opener
+# Raspberry Pi Relay Module

-A Python HTTP daemon for opening a garage door via HTTP commands on a Raspberry Pi.
+A Python HTTP daemon for controlling relay modules via HTTP commands on a Raspberry Pi.
+This service provides a REST API to trigger relays connected to GPIO pins 23 and 28.

 ## Features

 - HTTP server listening on port 8080
-- `/open` endpoint to trigger garage opening via GPIO pin 23
+- REST API endpoints for relay control
+- Support for multiple GPIO pins (23, 28)
+- HMAC-SHA256 authorization for security
+- Health check and status endpoints
 - Automatic systemd service management
 - Systemd journal logging